AdolfVonKleist/AltFstAligner/README.md

 ```

 WARNING:
- * Haven't tested on linux yet.
+ * Tested only on latest Ubuntu.

 More or less the same thing that is in Phonetisaurus.
 Intended to replace M2MAligner, this version stores the alignment